Oakland End Athletics Talks Amid News of Las Vegas Ballpark Site Deal

-Oakland end A's talks amid news of Las Vegas ballpark site deal originally appeared on NBC Sports Bayarea
+Oakland end A's talks amid news of Las Vegas ballpark site deal originally appeared on NBC Sports Chicago

 Oakland mayor Sheng Thao said Wednesday night the city is "ceasing negotiations" with the Athletics after the team signed a binding purchase agreement for a potential major league ballpark site in Las Vegas.